Now to the four-fund approach. The ticker symbols and names of the funds are:

 And here are the expense ratios today:

-Here are the indices tracked by the funds in 2015:
+Here are the values of indices tracked by the four funds in 2015:

 Barclays U.S. Aggregate Float Adjusted Index